Back to Blog Why early-stage startups need program management

 • Investors perceive higher risk and lower operational readiness

-• Budgets are aligned with realistic, risk-adjusted timelines
+• Budgets aligned with realistic, risk-adjusted timelines

-• External partners (CROs, academics, consultants) are managed seamlessly
+• External partners (CROs, academics) managed seamlessly

-Whether You Hire or Consult—Start Early
+Whether You Hire or Consult: Start Early

+Embedding program management doesn't always mean hiring a full-time PM on day one.
 Firms like BioVertex Consulting provide fractional or project-based support to help companies set up the right structure without sacrificing agility.

 So if you're building an early-stage company or advising one, ask not "Can we afford program management now?" but rather "Can we afford not to?"

 📣 Want to explore how embedding program management can accelerate your mission?
-Let’s talk.

 📩 contactus@biovertexconsulting.com

-🌐 https://www.biovertexconsulting.com
+🌐 www.biovertexconsulting.com